 Mount Marty Awards and Scholarships - Institutional merit awards are credited to the student's account at the beginning of each semester.
-The awards are divided evenly per semester as indicated on the financial aid award letter.
+The awards are divided evenly per semester as indicated on the financial aid offer.

-Mount Marty Athletic and Talent Awards - Athletic and Talent awards must be accepted by the student returning one copy of their award letter or accepting online using the Student Portal.
-Once awards are accepted, they are divided evenly per semester as indicated on the financial aid award letter and credited to the student's account at the beginning of each semester.
+Mount Marty Athletic and Talent Awards - Athletic and Talent awards must be accepted by the student online using the Student Portal.
+Once awards are accepted, they are divided evenly per semester as indicated on the financial aid offer and credited to the student's account at the beginning of each semester.